ipetkov/ipetkov.github.io/content/blog/2022-02-13-crane-support-for-alt-registries-and-git-deps.md

    in a format that cargo can understand
-   * The sources are basically tarballs which are extracted into directories named after the crate's name and version, along with some checksum metadata used by cargo to validate the sources are as expected).
+   * The sources are basically tarballs which are extracted into directories named after the crate's name and version, along with some checksum metadata used by cargo to validate the sources are as expected.
 1. Finally, we write some configuration which can instruct cargo to look at the directories we've prepared when building the project, instead of trying to access the network itself (which would fail if running inside of a sandboxed